 Tina took a few steps up.
 Ole, come on!!!

-Ole turned and started running.
-At the same time.
+Ole turned and started running, at the same time.
 He lost balance and fell over.
-Tina began to run in his direction, but stopped when she saw the man -bearded, dirty- standing over him.
-The man raised his saw with both hands and hit the rough, rusty tags into Oles head.
+Tina began to run in his direction, but stopped when she saw the man, bearded, dirty, standing over him.
+He raised his saw with both hands and hit the rough, rusty tags into Oles head.
 He flinched.
 Split it down the middle.

-Tina screamed!
+Tina screamed.
 She screamed like no one had screamed in ages.
 A terrified, intense scream from hell.
-Then she ran.
+She ran.
 She did not look back.
-She ran towards the gate.
-She opened it.
+She reached the gate, opened it.
 Stopped.
-Froze.
-The horrible figure stood on the trail.
-She recoiled.
-He started to walk towards her.
-She turned and ran.
-She didn’t scream any more.
-She was too scared.
+The horrible figure stood on the trail in front of her.
+He walked towards her.
+Too scared to scream she turned and ran towards the house.